Goldielockz30/my-smmm-site/index.md

         let reply = "Try asking about AI, price, or ads!";

         if (emailRegex.test(userText)) {
           reply = "Thanks for sharing your email!
-I'll send you exclusive offers soon.";
+I'll send you exclusive offers now.";
         } else {
           for (const item of responses) {
             if (item.keywords.some(k => userText.includes(k))) {